huntabyte/shadcn-svelte/apps/www/src/content/installation.md

 ## VSCode extension

-Install the [shadcn-svelte](https://marketplace.visualstudio.com/items?itemName=Selemondev.vscode-shadcn-svelte) extension by [@selemondev](https://github.com/selemondev) in Visual Studio Code to easily add Shadcn Svelte components to your project.
+Install the shadcn-svelte [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Selemondev.vscode-shadcn-svelte) by [@selemondev](https://github.com/selemondev) in Visual Studio Code to easily add Shadcn Svelte components to your project.

 This extension offers a range of features:

-- Ability to initialize the Shadcn Svelte CLI
+- Ability to initialize the shadcn-svelte CLI
-- Install components
+- Add components to your project
-- Open documentation
-- Navigate to a specific component's documentation page directly from your IDE.
+- Navigate to a specific component's documentation page directly from your IDE
-- Handy snippets for quick and straightforward component imports and markup.
+- Handy snippets for quick component imports and markup